$Z$-critical connections and Bridgeland stability conditions: Introduction

-The important and influential work of Leung just mentioned proves an analogous result to \cref{thm:intromainthm} for Gieseker stable vector bundles (which are hence slope semistable) and his almost Hermite--Einstein metrics \cite{leung1997einstein}.
+We mention influential work of Leung, which proves an analogous result to \cref{thm:intromainthm} for Gieseker stable vector bundles (which are hence slope semistable) and his almost Hermite--Einstein metrics \cite{leung1997einstein}.
 Leung's work appears to contain gaps, however, especially when the graded object has several components; this case is only briefly sketched by Leung.
-The expansion employed by Leung \cite[page 537]{leung1997einstein} seems to have a term missing; the analogous term in our strategy requires care to manage.
-No details are given on the application of the implicit function theorem, and the difficulties caused by having isomorphic components in the graded object are not discussed, nor is the situation when the case when the components of the graded object have varying discrepancy order.
-Thus we are lead to use a different approach to Leung, which both technically and conceptually is closer in spirit to the work of the third author and Tipler \cite{sektnan2020hermitian}.
+No details are given on the application of the implicit function theorem, and the difficulties caused by having isomorphic components in the graded object are not discussed (which, in our associated finite-dimensional problem, leads to the relevant groups being general reductive Lie groups rather than complex tori).
+Thus we are lead to use a different approach to Leung.
+In the case when the associated graded object of $E$ has only two components, a more direct strategy (unreliant on gradient flows and moment maps) succeeds.
+The argument in this simpler case is analogous to work of the third author and Tipler \cite{sektnan2020hermitian} on a different problem, and the direct proof of this case is detailed in the PhD thesis of the second author \cite{mccarthy}.

 We remark that we do use Leung's ideas to show that the symplectic form used in Theorem \ref{intro:moment} is actually closed \cite{leung1998symplectic}, and also to show that the existence of $Z$-critical connections implies asymptotic $Z$-stability with respect to subbundles; our proof of the the latter is modelled on Leung's proof that the existence of almost Hermite--Einstein metrics implies Gieseker stability \cite[\S 3]{leung1997einstein}.
 In any case, one should expect that the techniques going into the study of Gieseker stability and almost Hermite--Einstein metrics are necessarily different to those used to study $Z$-critical connections.
 This is because Gieseker stability is a genuine notion of stability arising from finite-dimensional geometric invariant theory, and typically does \emph{not} induce a Bridgeland stability condition, meaning almost Hermite--Einstein metrics do not fit into our framework.